-An upper blepharoplasty is another word for upper eyelid surgery in Sydney.
-Another type of blepharoplasty is the transconjunctival blepharoplasty, which focuses on the lower eyelid.
+Upper blepharoplasty is another word for upper eyelid surgery in Sydney.
+Another type of blepharoplasty is transconjunctival blepharoplasty, which focuses on the lower eyelid.

 During upper eyelid surgery in Sydney, the cosmetic surgery will focus on the patient’s upper lids.
 The procedure can involve removing excess skin or loose skin from the eyelid, but also the removal of soft tissue such as fat.
 Before the procedure takes place, the cosmetic surgery will evaluate if fat, skin, or both need to be removed.